There are many possible reasons.

-This is about folks who discover something that, to them, is a horrible, horrible problem, and they can’t understand why it’s not fixed immediately.
+This is about folks who discover something that is a horrible, terrible problem to them, and they just can’t understand why it’s not fixed immediately.

-As you can probably guess, the question above is actually a composite of questions, comments, and rants: every time someone is convinced that they’re dealing with what they consider the Most Important Bug Ever and Microsoft – no, Bill Gates himself – is ignoring them.
+The question above is a composite of questions, comments, and rants I’ve received.
+Every time, someone is convinced they’re dealing with what they consider the Most Important Bug ever, and Microsoft — no, Bill Gates himself — is ignoring them.

-Typically, there’s no satisfying the folks who have landed in that extreme position.
-I often do suggest – and it’s an honest suggestion – that they might be better served by a Mac or Linux solution, because they’re not satisfied with Microsoft and Windows.
+There’s usually no satisfying folks who’ve landed in this extreme position.
+I often suggest — and it’s an honest suggestion — that they might be better served by using Mac or Linux because they’re so dissatisfied with Microsoft and Windows.

-However, for those who are interested, I’d like to go over some of the things that factor into the process of deciding which bugs get fixed and why a bug you consider important might not be one of them.
-And yes, I’ll also discuss why Bill Gates is not only not ignoring you, but probably has no idea that you, or the bug you care about, even exists.
+For those who are interested, I’d like to discuss how companies decide which bugs get fixed and why a bug you consider important might not be one of them.
+I’ll also discuss why Bill Gates is not only not ignoring you but probably doesn’t know that you — or the bug you care about — even exists.

 Become a Patron of Ask Leo! and go ad-free!